jdkaplan/art/README.md

 ## Program Components (or How to Make ART)

-An ART program consists of two components, the _art_ and the _pallete_.
-While ART provides a default pallete, it is very basic and intended mostly as a starting point for aspiring ART programmers (or _artvarks_ as we like to call them).
-While art is what people look at, really the pallete is what makes the artist (as well as the palate, of course, but unfortunately we cannot provide that within the language).
+An ART program consists of two components, the _art_ and the _palette_.
+While ART provides a default palette, it is very basic and intended mostly as a starting point for aspiring ART programmers (or _artvarks_ as we like to call them).
+While art is what people look at, really the palette is what makes the artist (as well as the palate, of course, but unfortunately we cannot provide that within the language).

 ### Art